SteffenLm/SteffenLm/README.md

 ### [jappuccini](https://github.com/jappuccini)

-Jappuccini is a GitHub organization containing Java learning content.
+Jappuccini is a GitHub organization containing Java learning content for data science students of the Baden-Wuerttemberg Cooperative State University in Ravensburg.
 It contains repositories for documentation, exercises, exams and is maintained by [appenmaier](https://github.com/appenmaier) and me.

 #### [java-docs](https://github.com/jappuccini/java-docs)